eilbecklab/phenotipsbot/README.md

 #### get_collaborator(patient_id, collaborator_num)
-Returns a collaborator object on a patient page. 'xwiki:XWiki.' is automatically removed from the collaborator's username.
+Returns a collaborator object on a patient page. 'xwiki:XWiki.' is automatically removed from the `collaborator` property, which contains the collaborator's username.

 #### get_file(patient_id, filename)
 Returns the binary contents of a file attached to a patient.
 See also